Why is My Dog Panting and Restless?

 Wraps provide comforting pressure (similar to swaddling a baby) and they work for short-term anxiety-producing situations such as thunderstorms.
 Supplements with active ingredients such as L-theanine, chamomile, valerian and milk proteins can ease anxiety—but Haug advises purchasing veterinary-grade supplements to ensure their quality.
 In more serious cases, prescription medications may be required.

 Hemp oil is also popular.
-Cannabidiol, the natural compound found in hemp has no psychoactive properties and is reported to have calming properties.
+Cannabidiol (CBD), the natural compound found in hemp, has no psychoactive properties and is reported to have calming properties.
+Be sure to look for a product that has a Certificate of Analysis (CoA), which ensure that third-party testing was performed on the product.

 Seeking treatment is important, Haug says.